NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 Create a notebook by clicking on "Workspaces (Notebooks)" on the left column and then clicking on the "Create Workspace" button.
 Select the studio you selected in the prior step.

-Enter a Workspace name, descritiption and a location (which should be set by default to the studio S3 path).
+Enter a Workspace name, description and a location (which should be set by default to the studio S3 path).
 Under "Advanced configuration", you can pick an EMR cluster that you have already launched.